jorgef/fsharpreactivepatterns/docs/content/message-construction.md

 [Sections](#Sections)

 ##Format Indicator

+A Format Indicator is used to specify the version of the message.

 ```fsharp
 type ExecuteBuyOrder = { PortfolioId: string; Symbol: string; Quantity: int; Price: Money; DateTimeOrdered: DateTimeOffset option; Version: int } with